MonerMo/Oled-Screen-RTC-Interfacing-with-AVR/README.md

 4) DIO

 ---
-:clapper:
+:clapper: :video_camera:
 ### Video Explaining and Demonstrating the Project :
-##CLICK ON THE IMAGE TO REDIRECT YOU TO THE YOUTUBE VIDEO.
+## CLICK ON THE IMAGE TO REDIRECT YOU TO THE YOUTUBE VIDEO.
 [![IMAGE ALT TEXT HERE](https://i.imgur.com/HlM1la5.png)](https://youtu.be/L5WNNWhqh4I)
 ---
 :framed_picture: